sanctum-black/guided-projects/data-science/the-state-of-our-world-in-2024/docs/the-state-of-our-world-in-2024-pt-1.md

 ```

 Let us explain this in more detail:
-- The first argument is always the dataframe, in our case, `df_csv_dataframe_longer`.
+- The first argument is always the data.frame object, in our case, `df_csv_dataframe_longer`.
 - The second argument is `mapping`.
 As we already mentioned, `mapping` is responsible for assigning variables to components in a `ggplot2` figure.
-It does this by the help of `aes` (*aesthetics*).
+It does this with the help of `aes` (*aesthetics*).
-- The next components are added by using a plus sign `+`, and if we pay close attention, are declared after we close the `ggplot` expression.
+- The next components are added by using a plus sign `+`, and if we pay close attention, they are declared after we close the `ggplot` expression.
 Any additional component will follow this rule.
 	- We include a geom, specifically a line, by using `geom_line()`.
 A complete list of available themes can be found [here](https://ggplot2.tidyverse.org/reference/#geoms).
 	- We also include a theme, which in our case is `theme_gray()`.
 A complete list of available themes can be found [here](https://ggplot2.tidyverse.org/reference/ggtheme.html).
 	- Next, we include labels using `labs`.
 A complete list of possible parameters can be found [here](https://ggplot2.tidyverse.org/reference/labs.html).
-	- Lastly, we include a scale for the x axis.
-This is not required in all cases, however in our case, since we want to have more control over the `Year` variable (*cannot be displayed as decimal*), the `scale_x_continuous` will tell R to use breaks provided by the `pretty(Years, n = 5)` method.
+	- Lastly, we include a scale for the x-axis.
+This is not required in all cases; however, in our case, since we want to have more control over the `Year` variable (*cannot be displayed as decimal*), the `scale_x_continuous` will tell R to use breaks provided by the `pretty(Years, n = 5)` method.
 In short, it will automatically calculate the years to display based on the required number of breaks (*n = 5*).

 ##### **Output**
 09.png